 Now, as women we aren’t going to stop moving but if we keep taxing ourselves and pushing past our physical limits, we will eventually begin to pay the price with adrenal fatigue or other physical disorders.

-Here are seven tips to help you manage the stress in your life:
+Here are seven stress relieving tips to help you stay balanced as a busy mom…

 - Find time to nurture your spiritual self.
 You can easily make it a part of your day by keeping devotional books by your bedside, apps on your mobile device, listening to music or podcasts while driving or taking a walk.
 Even five or ten minutes of meditation and prayer will help clear your mind.